bougui505/blog/_posts/2014-12-02-adaptive-sampling-of-a-2d-surface-potential-by-markov-chain-monte-carlo-with-python.markdown

 # Adaptive sampling of a 2D surface potential by Markov Chain Monte Carlo with python

+The code below reproduce an example given in the [folding@home](https://folding.stanford.edu/home/adaptive-sampling-movie) web site.

 {% highlight python %}
 %pylab inline
 import matplotlib.gridspec as gridspec